How to thrive in the new lockdown

 Make your house a home

 With so much more time spent at home, you could look at ways you can make your house somewhere you really enjoy being.
 Pinterest is a great resource for home improvement inspiration.
 You could bring nature inside with some indoor plants or fresh flowers, or use essential oils to make your house smell divine.
-If you are inspired to make a more significant home makeover, such as replacing your bed or mattress to make your bedroom a more enjoyable place to be, then And So To Bed have their sales associates available for telephone consultations, web & video chat as well as online sales via their website over this lockdown period.
+If you are inspired to make a more significant home makeover, such as replacing your luxurious bed or mattress to make your bedroom a more enjoyable place to be, then And So To Bed have their sales associates available for telephone consultations, web & video chat as well as online sales via their website over this lockdown period.

 During this second lockdown, perhaps you could use the time to improve something about yourself or your home so that you come out of lockdown healthier, happier or with a more beautiful home than when you went in.
 It is a really hard time for us all, but concentrating on something you can change is better than worrying about all the things that you can’t control.
 Stay safe everyone.